Are they the same thing? How do I tell them apart? Which one am I playing right now, and what does it have to do with

 It’s a subtle distinction, but an important one.
 It can be a bit embarrassing talking to a fellow gamer about the new MMORPG you’re playing, only for them to realize you’re actually playing a hardcore Multiplayer Strategy title with a deep base-customization system and no RPG elements whatsoever.

 It might sound a little trivial, but gamers can be pretty sensitive to these kinds of mistakes.

 Breaking down the MMORPG genre to its core components - the MMO and the RPG.
-We’ve already covered what an MMO is, so let’s talk about what makes an RPG.
+We’ve already covered what an MMO is, so let’s define RPGs.

 RPG video games borrow a lot from their pen-and-paper ancestors.
 For example, they have the same level of character customization.
 Players can create and customize their characters, represented by a digital avatar.

 Most modern RPGs give the player not only control over their character, but over the world they inhabit.
 Players’ actions have a direct impact on how the story progresses, and how the world changes around them.
 It can simply happen by advancing the plot and seeing the story unfolds, but it can also be because of player choice.

 An elementary example would be getting past a guard that is guarding a door.
 The player can choose whether to distract the guard using magic, lie and pretend to be someone famous, or draw a sword and attack.

 Then you have all the technical stuff: quests, experience points, loot, skill, and combat.
 Each of these is tied directly to the core mechanics of character customization, player agency, and a rich narrative.

-Take all of this, and put in an environment where dozens if not hundreds of players interact at the same time, and you got yourself an MMORPG.
+Take all of this, and put in an environment where dozens, if not hundreds of players interact at the same time, and you got yourself an epic MMORPG!